-Stage 1 of the MMIWG family engagement proccess - The Gathering - Complete
+Stage 1 of the MMIWG family engagement process - The Gathering - Complete

-Early September 2020, the Project Coordinators started the family engagement process.
-In order to gather thoughts and ideas from as many family members as possible, a comprehensive information package was mailed out to everyone whom YAWC had contact with.
+In early September 2020, the Project Coordinators started the family engagement process.
+To gather thoughts and ideas from as many family members as possible, a comprehensive information package was mailed out to everyone whom YAWC had contacted.
 The package contained a booklet with pictures of monuments and installations from around the world and some questions.

-The booklet provides ideas to what a Yukon monument or memorial could look like and prepare families to answer the questionnaire (at the end of the booklet).
-Click here to view here
+The booklet provides ideas about what a Yukon monument or memorial could look like and prepares families to answer the questionnaire (at the end of the booklet).
+Click here to view here.

-In addition to the booklet mailout, the Coordinators were invited to attend a MMIWG On the Land Healing Camp at Shakat Tun Wilderness Camp near Haines Junction.
+In addition to the booklet mailout, the Coordinators were invited to attend an MMIWG On the Land Healing Camp at Shakat Tun Wilderness Camp near Haines Junction.
 Family participants had the chance to meet the Coordinators and familiarize themselves with the engagement process.
-Around a campfire we gathered to share stories and fill out some of the questionnaires.
+Around a campfire, we gathered to share stories and fill out some of the questionnaires.

 For more family information:

-Are you a MMIWG family member from Yukon or Northern BC?
+Are you an MMIWG family member from Yukon or Northern BC?